 If you’re unsure of how much to allocate, set aside 1.0% of your investment portfolio, taken from your riskiest investments.

 In the U.S., the two largest exchanges that allow you to purchase cryptocurrency with dollars (or “fiat money” as its called in crypto circles) are Gemini and Coinbase.
 Both are regulated financial institutions, customer friendly, and simple to use.

-Personally, I recommend signing up for Coinbase, but for a less obvious reason: they run a professional-grade exchange called GDAX, which you can log into with your Coinbase account; GDAX has no fees on certain types of orders, and the lower your fees, the higher your returns.
+Personally, I recommend signing up for Coinbase, but for a less obvious reason: they run a professional-grade exchange called Coinbase Pro, which has no fees on certain types of orders, and the lower your fees, the higher your returns.

 It will take 4 business days for your funds to settle.
 This is the perfect opportunity to learn a bit more about what you’re about to invest in, so here are a few good resources while you wait: